An Evolving Prison Door? The Benefits of Drug Courts

 - At the time of arrest, 60 percent of individuals test positive for an illicit drug

 - After release from prison, nearly 80 percent of individuals will commit a drug related offense

 - Approximately 95 percent will continue to abuse drugs after their release

 - Where treatment is available, 70 percent of participants drop out prematurely if they’re not regularly supervised

-For more statistics visit the National Council on Alcoholism and Drug Dependence (NCADD) website.
+For more statistics visit the Bureau Of Justice Statistics website.
 They also show information for the Department of Justice (DOJ) and the Uniform Crime Reporting Program (UCRP).

 Make no mistake, drug courts are not a free pass after committing a crime.
 Participants are held accountable by a judge who has received special training and education in substance abuse issues.
 Individuals are required to appear in court on a regular basis where a judge reviews their progress.
 They must submit to random drug testing, and are penalized if they fall short of their responsibilities, in some cases getting sent back to jail.